 \section{Designing a powerful \textnormal{\texttt{PairSwap-ICI}} test}

-In this section, we construct a principled, powerful implementation of our test, by designing concrete choices for the pairs $(i_\ell,j_\ell)$ and the functions $\psi_\ell$ introduced in Section~\ref{sec:method}.
+Our \texttt{PairSwap-ICI} methodology from Section~\ref{sec:method} offers great flexibility to the analyst, who may select any pairs $(i_\ell,j_\ell)$ subject to the ordering constraint~\eqref{eq:monotonicity}, and any functions~$\psi_\ell$ satisfying anti-monotonicity~\eqref{defn:monotonicity-of-psi}.
+In particular, they can decide on these aspects of the test \textit{after} exploring the data~$\textbf{Y}, \textbf{Z}$, choosing to include a pair $(i_\ell,j_\ell)$ if the data observed in $\bY$ indicates that $X_{i_\ell}>X_{j_\ell}$ would be likely under the alternative of interest.
+However, the quality of the matches~$(i_\ell, j_\ell)$ and functions~$\psi_\ell$ affects the power of our test.
+The aim of this section, then, is to construct a principled, powerful implementation of our test, by designing concrete choices for the pairs $(i_\ell,j_\ell)$ and the functions $\psi_\ell$ introduced in Section~\ref{sec:method}.
 Throughout, we will restrict our attention to test statistics $T(\bx)$ of the form

 for some $w_1,\ldots,w_L \geq 0$.
 That is, in the original definition of the test statistic~\eqref{eq:test-stat}, we take $\psi_\ell(\cdot) = w_\ell\psi(\cdot)$ for some vector of non-negative weights $\bw = (w_\ell)_{\ell=1}^L$ and some \emph{fixed} kernel~$\psi$, which is required to satisfy the anti-monotonicity property~\eqref{defn:monotonicity-of-psi}.